 Diplopia within 30 degrees of fixations can be tested by the Broad H test.
 The Broad H test is common screening procedure to test the integrity of cranial nerves III, IV, and VI.
 The examiner asks the individual to follow his pen (or similar object) without moving their head as the examiner traces out an "H" pattern in front of the individual.
 The examiner starts with the pen directly in front of the individual and moves it slowly to the right approximately 30 degrees straight along a horizontal line.
-From this location, the examiner then moves the pen up 30 degrees, back down to the horizontal line and then down another 30 degrees in the inferior gaze.
-The pen is returned back to the horizontal line and then moved back through the straight ahead position to a point 30 degrees to the left of straight ahead.
-The upper left and lower left gaze positions are then tested by moving the pen up and down 30 degrees.

-Railway Association Section: 4 Version: 1.9
+Railway Association Section: 4 Version: 2.0

 Title: RAILWAY MEDICAL GUIDELINES

 Subsection 4.3 - Vision